For Medical Providers

 In addition to LTBI testing, evaluate for active TB disease.

-The California Department of Public Health (CDPH) Tuberculosis Control Branch (TBCB), and the Curry International Tuberculosis Center (CITC) worked with CTCA volunteers to create the four risk assessments.
-The risk assessments identify those in California at risk for TB infection which can become TB disease.
-We aim to find and treat TB infection before TB disease develops.
+The California Department of Public Health (CDPH) Tuberculosis Control Branch (TBCB), and the Curry International Tuberculosis Center (CITC) and CTCA volunteers developed four risk assessments, for adults, children, school staff and volunteers, and college/university students.
+These risk assessments identify those in California at risk for TB infection.
+Finding and treating those infected with TB before TB disease develops stops the spread of TB and saves lives.

-Staff from the TB Free California initiative, a project of the California Department of Public Health, produced this Guidebook to share information with primary care clinics and other partners who endeavor to improve TB prevention among their patients.
-The authors’ intentions are to assist clinics to scale-up and improve their latent TB infection (LTBI) programmatic and care activities as well as to engage with their community-based partners for support.
-These efforts will result in successful TB prevention outcomes, ultimately contributing to the elimination of TB in California.
+TB Free California, a project of the California Department of Public Health, produced Prevention Tuberculosis in Your Clinical Setting: A Practical Guidebook, to improve TB prevention in primary care clinics, helping clinics to scale-up latent TB infection (LTBI) services, as well as engaging with partners for support.
+These efforts will result in TB prevention, ultimately contributing to the elimination of TB in California.

 Adobe Acrobat is the recommended application for viewing the Guidebook and its web features.
-Acrobat Reader can be downloaded for free at: https://www.adobe.com/acrobat/pdf-reader.html.
+Acrobat Reader can be downloaded for free here.

-Find out more about the TB Free California initiative and access their many resources for patients and providers at: https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/TB-Free-California.aspx.
+Find out more about the TB Free California initiative and access their many resources for patients and providers here.

 TB Screening Matters